Muong people: Holidays

 The main holidays of the Mường are New Year and agrarian holidays.
 During the celebration of the New Year, Mường people pray to the ancestors.
 Such prayers are also arranged on the revolutionary holidays after which the whole village treats themselves to pre-cooked dishes.

 Clothing

 Different Mường groups will wear different clothing styles.
 Some wear clothing borrowed from the Thái, while others wear clothing similar to the Vietnamese.
 In general, clothing for women consists of some type of tunic or robe, headscarf, and skirt.
 Some women in the past wore neck rings like other minorities in Northern Vietnam.
 Men generally wear simple tunics and pants.

 Religion

-Mainly, the Mường follow Buddhism and Christianity (Catholics), often with local animistic influences.
+Mainly, the Mường follow Buddhism (possibly Theravada) and Christianity (Catholics), often with local animistic influences.
 They believe in the existence of harmful spirits (ma tai, ma em, and others).

 The Mường practice their traditional ethnic religion, worshiping ancestral spirits and other supernatural deities.
 They are primarily animists, which means that they believe that non-living objects have spirits.
 They also deify local heroes who have died.
 However, with the introduction of modern medicine, adherence to many folk beliefs has declined.